 - 1 tbsp baking powder

 - Preheat the oven to 175ºC / 350ºF and prepare a cake tin.
 My tin was a classic bundt cake tin.

 - Blend the milk, dates and vanilla completely smooth in a blender, food processor or in a separate bowl using a hand mixer.
 Mix the dry ingredients, except for the baking powder, separate in a large bowl.
 Add the date mixture to the dry ingredients and mix until combined.

 - In a separate bowl, whip the eggs as hard as you can, until only foam remains.
 Just before you start folding in the eggs, incorporate the baking powder to the eggless batter.
-Fold the eggs into the batter, be SUPER careful you want the cake to be as fluffy as possible!
-(I have over-mixed by batter a few times and the cake always ends up rather weir din texture.
-Be careful!)
+Fold the eggs into the batter, be careful as you want the cake to be as fluffy as possible!
+(I have over-mixed batter a few times and the result always ends up rather weird in texture)

 - Transfer around half of the batter to a separate bowl, and sift in the cocoa powder and add the melted chocolate.
 Carefully fold until just incorporated.